I was diagnosed with Crohn’s disease when I was 15 years old. Despite my Crohn’s Disease, I have been able to travel with this chronic illness.

 Why do you need travel vaccines?

 In different countries in the world, there are different types of infections and diseases.
-People born and raised in the area might have built antibodies for these diseases, but you might have not!
-Read more about vaccines on the website vaccines.gov and make sure you check which ones you need for your next destinations.
+People born and raised in the area might have built antibodies for these diseases, but you might not!

 Check 6 months before your departure which vaccines you need.

 For travel to some countries in South America and Africa, a yellow fever vaccine is required.
 For me, this is the real problem.
 The yellow fever vaccine is a so-called “live-attenuated viral vaccine“.

 This means they use an actual virus and weaken it just enough for your body to make antibodies but not become too sick.
 And there lies the problem for me.